jrmeyerhofer/LITA2017/Lesson_1/README.md

 "Project Properties" contains detailed Google information about your project.
 Good to know it's there.<br/>
 6. Examine the Edit menu<br/>
 Triggers allow you to have the script run at a certain time or run based on an action - like when a Google Form is submitted.<br/>
-8. Examine the Publish menu
+8. Examine the Publish menu - we'll talk about this in a future lesson but just know that this is how you would deploy a web app.
-9. Examine the Resources menu
+9. Examine the Resources menu - mostly beyond scope of this session<br/>
+"Advanced Google Services" where you can, and have to turn on, other Google services to interface with them.<br/>
 10. Let's add the following code which will declare a variable and put something into the Logger (delete what's there):
 ```javascript
 function myFunction() {